imcf/auto-subtitle/README.md

 If you plan to edit subtitles interactively, use `--edit_srt` — this opens the generated SRT file in your preferred editor for manual correction before you burn or embed.
 - If you use VS Code and want it to block until you close the file, set `--editor "code --wait"`.
+If you use Visual Studio Code and want it to block until you close the file, set `--editor "code --wait"`.
+Note: To use `code` from the command line, open VS Code and run the "Install 'code' command in PATH" command from the Command Palette (or use the Shell Command menu and follow platform instructions).
+Alternatively set the `EDITOR` environment variable to a GUI editor or terminal editor you have installed (e.g., `setx EDITOR "notepad"` on Windows or `export EDITOR="nano"` on Linux/macOS).
+The CLI will fall back to system defaults if your chosen editor command is not found.

 - Ensure `ffmpeg` is installed (and includes libass if you need to burn with the `subtitles` filter).
-    If you see errors such as "Unable to open C\:/..." on Windows, try using `--edit_srt` and save the SRT to a path without drive colons (or run with `--output_srt` to explicitly write the SRT to a different folder).
+    If you see errors such as "Unable to open C\:/..." on Windows, try using `--edit_srt` and save the SRT to a path without drive colons, or instead use `--srt_path` to point to a folder with SRT files (the CLI can also accept a single `.srt` file with `--srt_path` for single-input runs).
 The CLI also provides a fallback that runs `ffmpeg` from a temporary directory when path issues are detected.

 ### Editor workflow